---

 ```js

-const snapshot = await firestore()
+const snapshot = await getDocs(

-Filter.and(Filter('user', '==', 'Tim'), Filter('email', '==', 'tim@example.com')),
+and(where('user', '==', 'Tim'), where('email', '==', 'tim@example.com')),

-Filter.and(Filter('user', '==', 'Dave'), Filter('email', '==', 'dave@example.com')),
+and(where('user', '==', 'Dave'), where('email', '==', 'dave@example.com')),

 ),